Your Feedback

 Feedback:

-Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
-By law, CPB is prohibited from producing or broadcasting programming.
-Local public media stations are independent and make their own decisions related to programming and scheduling.
-Your comment will have more weight if you contact your local stations with your suggestions.
+Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
+We welcome all comments about public media’s content and services.
+However, CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
+Your comments will have more weight if you contact PBS or your local station directly: https://www.pbs.org/publiceditor/feedback/

 Feedback: